tokend/knowledge-base/tech/other/participants.md

 }
 ```

-It looks a lot complicated, so let's look at this object in more detailed way:
+It looks a bit complicated, so let's look at this object in more details:

-Look at the root fields: `source_account`, `price`, `amount` and `is_buy`.
+Take a look at the root fields: `source_account`, `price`, `amount`, and `is_buy`.
 We can make a conclusion
 that `source_account` (we know it's John) made an offer for selling `amount` (0.2) of base asset with some
-`price` (0.3) that is calculated in quote asset.
-It doesn't mean that this price will be in the result, for
+`price` (0.3) that is calculated in the quote asset.
+It doesn't mean that this price will be in the result.
+For
-now we just know that John made such offer.
+now, we just know that John made such an offer.

-Let's find all matches (that is what exactly happened to John's account) by finding John participants:
+Let's find all matches (that is, what exactly happened to John's account) by finding John's participation:

 ```javascript
 const johnAccountId = `GDRTADZRZQMZFGU7VKJXHFLLYNQ4IAWG74QDNPTMDP3GDI3RPHN5PGZY`